siva-raghavan/hyperledger-fabric-chaincode/README.md

 # hyperledger-fabric-chaincode
-smartcode to deploy on hyperledger fabric blockchain
+smartcontract chaincode to deploy on hyperledger fabric blockchain

 ```git